How do I calculate my Season Ticket refund?

 - In the case of a weekly Season Ticket: provided there are three days (or more) validity remaining.

-- You can see an estimate of your Season Ticket refund using our Season ticket refund calculator.
+- You can see an estimate of your Season Ticket refund using the National Rail Season ticket refund calculator.

 - Season Ticket refunds are subject to a £10 administration fee.

 We are currently working to normal timelines for processing Season ticket refunds of 14 working days.